-The Berlin Wall was one of the most iconic symbols of the Cold War and the division between East and West Germany.
-Its construction in 1961 and subsequent fall in 1989 represents a significant turning point in world history.
-In this article, we will explore the history, purpose, and impact of the Berlin Wall in a simple and accessible way – perfect for beginners.
+The Berlin Wall was one of the most powerful and unvarying those elements ever saw during the Cold War and division of East and West Germany.
+Its construction in 1961 and its total collapse in 1989 is considered to be a major milestone in the history of the world.
+Here, in this article, we will discuss the Berlin Wall in terms of its background, aims, and effects – information suitable for those new to the topic.

 1. What Was the Berlin Wall?

-The Berlin Wall was a physical barrier constructed by the German Democratic Republic (GDR, or East Germany) to separate East and West Berlin.
-It consisted of a series of walls, guard towers, and fences that spanned a total length of 155 kilometers (96 miles).
+Berlin Wall was concrete barricade built by the GDR to sealing off East and West Berlin.
+It was walls, guard towers, and fences that together formed a complex that was 155 kilometers (96 miles) in length.

-Its primary purpose was to prevent the massive wave of East Germans from crossing into West Berlin, which was under the control of the Federal Republic of Germany (FRG, or West Germany).
+Its main aim was to stop a tidal of flood of those from East Germany from moving to West Berlin which was part of the Federal Republic of Germany (FRG commonly known as West Germany).

 2.1 The Structure of the Berlin Wall